 Congratulations to this year's Alexander A. Fisher Resident Award Winner, Margaret Hammond.
 She presented "Descriptive Analysis of the Microbiome in Atopic Dermatitis and Allergic Contact Dermatitis."

-Each year, the American Contact Dermatitis Society presents the Alexander A. Fisher Resident Award for the best oral presentation by a resident or medical student at the Scientific Session of the Annual Meeting (February 15, 2018 in San Diego, CA).
+Each year, the American Contact Dermatitis Society presents the Alexander A. Fisher Resident Award for the best oral presentation by a resident or medical student at the Scientific Session of the Annual Meeting (February 28, 2019 in Washington D.C.).
 The best papers presented will receive the Alexander A. Fisher Awards in the amounts of $1,000, $300 and $100.
 Award winners are required to submit an article based on their presentation to the society’s journal Dermatitis.
 Award funds will be presented when article is submitted.
 Please note that poster presentations are not eligible for this award.

 The following criteria are used:

 Originality: How original or unique is the idea, observation or research?
 This criterion assumes that the applicant’s sponsor made a contribution, but it evaluates only the originality of the idea or concept, not the originator of the idea.

 Design or methods used in the investigation or research: This criterion considers the appropriateness and cleverness of the design or methods used in the investigation or research, which includes such obvious parameters as appropriate patch test concentrations, reading times, controls and the like.

 Logicality of conclusions: Do the conclusions reached by the investigator follow logically from the investigative methods used?
 Did the presentation make sense?